As search for missing Massachusetts mother Ana Walshe continues, documents show criticisms of her husband

 Days after the husband of missing Massachusetts mother Ana Walshe was arrested on a charge of misleading investigators, details of his tumultuous legal history are beginning to emerge.

+Ana Walshe told police in 2014 someone threatened to "kill (her) and her friend," according to an incident report CNN obtained from the Washington DC Metropolitan Police Department.
+A spokesperson for the department confirmed that Brian Walshe was the person involved in the report.

+The report was filed by Ana Walshe -- then Ana Knipp -- when she resided in Washington, DC.
+The case was later closed because the victim refused to cooperate with the prosecution, the spokesperson said.

-Brian Walshe, 47, was described by relatives and family friends as an angry and dishonest person who had swindled money from his father, Dr. Thomas Walshe, and had been disinherited, according to affidavits filed during a 2019 dispute over his father's estate.
+In 2019, Brian Walshe, 47, was described by relatives and family friends as an angry and dishonest person who had swindled money from his father, Dr. Thomas Walshe, and had been disinherited, according to affidavits filed that year during a dispute over his father's estate.

 "Brian is not a trustworthy person and his Affidavit is based on lies and misrepresentations," wrote Jeffrey Ornstein, who said he was a close friend of the father and had roomed with Brian Walshe.
 Ornstein also wrote Brian Walshe was "diagnosed as a sociopath" and had been a long-term patient at a psychiatric hospital in Stockbridge, Massachusetts.